semgrep/mcp/README.md

 docker run -i --rm ghcr.io/semgrep/mcp -t stdio
 ```

-By default, the docker container is in `SSE` mode, so you will have to include `-t stdio` after the image name and run with `-i` to run in [interactive](https://docs.docker.com/reference/cli/docker/container/run/#interactive) mode.
+By default, the Docker container is in `SSE` mode, so you will have to include `-t stdio` after the image name and run with `-i` to run in [interactive](https://docs.docker.com/reference/cli/docker/container/run/#interactive) mode.

-### Server-Sent Events (SSE)
+### Server-sent events (SSE)

 SSE transport enables server-to-client streaming with HTTP POST requests for client-to-server communication.
 See the [spec](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse) for more details.

-By default, the server wil listen on [0.0.0.0:8000/sse](https://127.0.0.1/sse) for client connections.
+By default, the server listens on [0.0.0.0:8000/sse](https://127.0.0.1/sse) for client connections.
 To change any of this, set [FASTMCP\_\*](https://github.com/modelcontextprotocol/python-sdk/blob/main/src/mcp/server/fastmcp/server.py#L63) environment variables. _The server must be running for clients to connect to it._

 #### Python